fourteenjiang/Solid-dispensing/Station CAD models/README.md

-Custom Designed Model：
+CAD Assets：

-This folder contains the models used for all designs.
-The files include: different sizes of spoons, hoppers, spoon holders, balance'designed top surface.
+This folder contains all the CAD designs for the different 3D-printed parts we used in our process.
+These include: spoons of various sizes, hoppers, spoon holders, balance adapters.
+For each asset, two files are provided that include .prt and .stl files.

-Two different file types are provided, prt files and stl files.

-The prt files are created by the author using Creo Parametric 9.0.0.0 and the files can also be edited, resized etc. with this version of the software.
+The .prt files were created using Creo Parametric 9.0.0.0.
+Furthermore, for ease of access, we also provide .stl files.

-The stl file can be opened by many 3D drawing software, such as SolidWorks, 3D viewer etc., but does not support modifications based on this model.